ddmitov/perl-executing-browser/README.md

   [Perlbrew] (https://perlbrew.pl/) Perl distributions (5.18.4, 5.23.7) are successfully used with many Linux builds of PEB.
   Being unable to start scripts with administrative privileges, PEB can use, but not abuse, any system Perl on PATH.

-## How to Call Local Perl Scripts from a Local Page?
+## How to Call a Local Perl Scripts from a Local Page?
   PEB recognizes two types of local Perl scripts: long running and AJAX scripts.
   There is no timeout for all Perl scripts executed by PEB.
 * **Long running Perl scripts:**